Capture user feedback on LLM responses

 #### Step 2: Identity Tracking (Optional)

-Identities in Orq help track user interactions and API usage across your application.
+Identities in **Orq.ai** help track user interactions and API usage across an application.
 They can represent users, teams, or projects and enable better analytics and budget management.

 2. Click **Create an Identity**

-3. Add the user details (name, email, external ID)
+3. Add the identity details (name, email, `externalId`)

 4. Set optional metadata and budget limits

-Learn more about creating identities, see [Creating an Identity](/docs/analytics/identity#creating-an-identity-using-the-api).
+To learn more about creating Identities, see [Creating an Identity](/docs/ai-studio/observability/identities#creating-an-identity-using-the-api).

 #### Step 3: Set Up the Orq Client

-Next, set up the Orq client using your API key.
-Replace the placeholder with your actual API key.
+Set up the **Orq.ai** client using the API key.
+Replace the placeholder with the actual API key.

 <CodeGroup>